Technology-Notes/zacmanchester-kicksat-wiki/Installing-GNURadio-(VMWare).md

 ![VMWare Running](https://dl.dropboxusercontent.com/u/19178351/GItHub%20Wiki%20Pictures/RadioVM.jpg)

-You can drag the bottom right corner of the VMWare window to make the desktop bigger.
+You can make VMWare run full-screen or drag the bottom right corner of the VMWare window to make the desktop bigger.